MoceanAPI/monday/README.md

-# Supported country lists of SMS Sender ID
+# Supported lists of countries for SMS Sender ID

 ||||
 |--- |--- |--- |